github-jimjim/Pynfish/README.md

 ## Features
 - Playable against Pynfish using:
-  - `main.py`: Can be compiled and used in chess arenas like Lucas Chess.
+  - `main.py`: Can be compiled and used in chess arenas like Lucas Chess or my self developed one.
   - `ui.py`: Provides a command-line interface for playing chess directly.

 ## Getting Started